framefield/vr-annotate/README.md

 ## Add meta-information
 7. Make sure all TargetNodes have a GUID stored as an Suffix in their gameobject.name.
   If necessary use the menu entry `vr-annotate/Generate GUIDs for all TargetNodes` to generate the missing GUIDs
-8. Distribute and scale instances of the `TeleportationPlane`-prefab in your scene.
+8. Distribute and scale instances of the `TeleportationZone`-prefab in your scene.
 9. Start the scene
 ## Describe which real world location the scene uses
 10. Insert the **GeoCoordinatesTransformer**-prefab to your scene